MichaelMoroz/TensorFrost/README.md

 C = B[i+8, j+8]
 ```

 Here we can see that the shape of the "computation" is not the same as the shape of the tensor, and one thread is spawned for each given index.
-This is the main idea of TensorFrost.
-Then all sequential computations of the same shape are fused into a single kernel, if they are not dependent on each other in a non-trivial way.
+Then all sequential computations of the same shape are fused into a single kernel, if their computaion is not dependent on each other.

 When doing out-of-bounds indexing, the index is currently clamped to the tensor shape.
-This is not ideal, but it is the simplest way to handle this.
-In the future there will be a way to specify the boundary conditions.
+This is required to avoid undefined behaviour, in the future I plan to give the user the option to specify the behaviour of out-of-bounds indexing.

 You can also use the index_grid operation which is similar to numpy's `np.meshgrid` function and provides a grid of indices for each dimension: